hmin21/lasermodel/README.md

 Please place the two folders (i.e., "Code" and "Data") in same root to properly read the pattern.

-# INTRODUCATION OF FILE "Window_Smoothing_Theory.m"
+# INTRODUCATION of FILE "Window_Smoothing_Theory.m"
 This file can calibrate the window-smoothing model and the optimal fringe number for a given MEMS-based FPP system.

 The calibration is performed in the manner of pixel-wise.